Failure to Prevent

 Overview

-The UK Bribery Act 2010 introduced the ‘failure to prevent’ approach to corporate criminal liability.
-The Criminal Finances Act 2017 also contains ‘failure to prevent the facilitation of tax evasion’ offences.
+The UK Bribery Act 2010 introduced the ‘failure to prevent’ approach to corporate criminal liability; and The Criminal Finances Act 2017 contains ‘failure to prevent the facilitation of tax evasion’ offences.

-Now, the Economic Crime and Corporate Transparency Act (ECCTA) 2023 introduces the risk of prosecution for non-compliant 'large organisations' whose associated persons (e.g., employees, agents or subsidiaries) commit fraud, intending to benefit (whether directly or indirectly) the large organisation.
+The Economic Crime and Corporate Transparency Act (ECCTA) 2023 introduced the risk of prosecution for non-compliant 'large organisations' whose associated persons (e.g., employees, agents or subsidiaries) commit fraud, intending to benefit (whether directly or indirectly) the large organisation.

 Placeholder Picture